1987 San Diego Chargers season: Week 7: vs. Kansas City Chiefs

 The regular Chargers returned with a relatively comfortable win.
 They went 75 yards on their first drive, with Fouts completing 4 of 5 passes for 58 yards, including a 10-yard touchdown to Chandler.
 Later in the opening quarter, they had a 91-yard touchdown drive; this time Fouts completed 5 of 6 for 71 yards, and Anderson scored with a 1-yard run.
 In the 2nd quarter, Thomas Benson stopped a threatening Chiefs drive with a fumble recovery, and Mojsiejenko pinned Kansas City at their own 8 with a punt.
 Two plays later, Bayless sacked Bill Kenney, forcing a fumble that Miller, a replacement player who'd retained his place in the team, recovered in the end zone.
 The next Charger touchdown was set up by James' 18-yard punt return to the Kansas City 38, setting up a short drive that ended with Fouts sneaking in from the 1; the score was 28–0, with the Chiefs only having gained two first downs.
 Kenney threw a touchdown on the following drive; in response, San Diego reached a 3rd and 13 at midfield, which they converted when Chandler drew a 31-yard defensive pass interference penalty.
 Fouts found Winslow in the front corner of the end zone on the following play.
 Kenney responded with another touchdown pass on the next play from scrimmage, and it was 35–14 at halftime.

 Another 18-yard punt return by James set the Chargers up in Chiefs territory early in the second half; they reached a 2nd and goal from the 4, but Fouts fumbled while being sacked, and Kansas City recovered at their own 7.
 The Chiefs then drove 93 yards in only six plays, aided by three Charger penalties, and scored on Okoye's 1-yard run.
 Kansas City were threatening to draw closer shortly afterwards when Anderson lost a fumble inside his own 40, but Glenn recovered another fumble two plays later at the Charger 20.
 Late in the 3rd quarter, Mojsiejenko punted but Kansas City were flagged for roughing the kicker, allowing San Diego to retain possession.
 Anderson ended that drive with another 1-yard touchdown run.
 That was the final score of the game; the next two Chiefs possessions ended with a fumble (forced by Lee Williams and recovered by Banks) and an interception by Smith.

 Fouts completed 24 of 34 passes for 293 yards, with 2 touchdowns and no interceptions.
 The Chargers gained 30 first downs and possessed the ball for 37 minutes.
 Both teams gave up over 100 yards in penalties (141 by the Chiefs, 118 by the Chargers).
-Chandler's touchdown was the 56th and final one of his career (15 for the New Orleans Saints, 41 for the Chargers).
+Chandler's touchdown was the 56th and final one of his career (15 with the New Orleans Saints, 41 for the Chargers).